Arghun-dev/furry-friends/README.md

    import Search from 'path/to/Search';
    ```

-2. Render the component within your React application.
+2. Render the component within your React application:

    ```javascript
    <Search />
    ```

-## Component Structure

-The `Search` component consists of the following key parts:

-1. Import Statements: The component imports the required libraries and components, including React, Next.js, and UI components.

-2. State Management: The component uses `useState` to manage the search value and `useDebounce` to debounce the search input.

-3. Effect Hook: The `useEffect` hook listens for changes in the debounced search value and triggers the `filter` function, which is responsible for handling the search operation.
-The `useSearchParams` and `useRouter` hooks are used to obtain the current search parameters and navigate to the search results page.

-4. UI Rendering: The component renders a search input field along with a search icon.
-The search value is bound to the input field, and changes to the input are captured to update the search value.

-## Props

-The `Search` component does not accept any props, and it relies on internal state management and hooks.

-## Component Dependencies

-The `Search` component relies on the following libraries, components, and hooks:

-- React and Next.js for building the component.
-- `lucide-react` for rendering the search icon.
-- `useDebounce` hook from `'@/hooks/useDebounce'` for debouncing the search input.
-- `filter` function from `'@/lib/filter'` for handling the search operation.
-- `useSearchParams` and `useRouter` hooks from Next.js for managing search parameters and navigation.

-## Component Behavior

-1. The component renders a search input field with a placeholder for "Search...".

-2. As the user types in the search input, the value is captured and stored in the `searchValue` state.

-3. The `useDebounce` hook debounces the `searchValue`, waiting for a 400ms pause in typing before updating the `debouncedValue`.

-4. The `useEffect` hook monitors changes in the `debouncedValue` and triggers the `filter` function with the search parameters, allowing for search operations to occur.

-5. The search icon is displayed to the left of the input field.
+The component structure includes state management, use of the `useDebounce` hook for debouncing, and UI rendering of the search input field.

-# Sort Component Documentation
+### Sort Component

-The `Sort` component is a React component designed for implementing sorting functionality in the web application.
-It allows users to change the sorting order of a list or data based on a specific criteria, in this case, sorting by name.
-The component relies on several libraries and UI components to achieve this functionality.
+The `Sort` component enables sorting functionality in the application, allowing users to change the sorting order based on specific criteria, such as sorting by name.

-## Usage
+**Usage:**

 To use the `Sort` component, follow these steps: